 Research, produce, and disseminate innovative HIV prevention strategies that target those most at risk.
-PHS’ online educational intervention called HIV is Still a Big Deal has been shown to be effective in reducing HIV risk behavior for more than 300,000 people.
+PHS’ online educational intervention has been shown to be effective in reducing HIV risk behavior for more than 300,000 people.

 Collaborate with government agencies to serve as a subcontract manager to over 200 community-based organizations and hospitals in the delivery of HIV prevention and care services.
 Working in partnership with NYC DOHMH, we ensure that needed funding is received in a timely manner and spent appropriately by organizations serving people living with and at risk for HIV.

 PHS is ahead of the curve in targeting high-risk populations through our work with NYC DOHMH, including: